 Because this process happens at low pressure, there’s no need to handle or store pure oxygen at high pressure.
 That makes membrane systems safer, simpler, and more reliable.

-Now, let’s see what Stefan has to say about a Nitrox Membrane System:
+Now, let’s see what Stefan, our product development director, has to say about a Nitrox Membrane System:

 Operational Efficiency